-Although you cannot use NetBeans plugins in IntelliJ IDEA, a lot of functionality implemented in them plugins is available in IntelliJ IDEA out of the box.
+Although you cannot use NetBeans plugins in IntelliJ IDEA, a lot of functionality implemented in these plugins is available in IntelliJ IDEA out of the box.
 Besides, there are a lot of plugins for IntelliJ IDEA, so you can always find a plugin with functionality similar to that of your favorite NetBeans plugin.
-You can install plugins from the JetBrains Plugin Repository or from the disk.
+You can install plugins from JetBrains Marketplace or from the disk.

 Open plugin settings